leomeinel-bak/specplayer/README.md

 ### Description

-SpecPlayer is a Spectating Plugin, meant for people to be able to spectate other players.
+SpecPlayer is a Spigot Plugin that gives players the ability to spectate others.

 This plugin is perfect for any server wanting their staff to spectate their players.